 Competitive applicants will exceed these minimums, typically showing higher grades, CSE coursework beyond the minimum required, and strong written application materials.

-- Mid-June: Faculty recommenders submit feedback; BS/MS Admissions Committee reviews applications
+- Mid-Late June: Faculty recommenders submit feedback; BS/MS Admissions Committee reviews applications

 Note that the application window is very small.
 If you are interested in applying, please contact a CSE advisor and/or prepare your application materials sufficiently early in the admissions cycle.